 Sometimes, the body releases an excess of cytokines.
 This causes excess inflammation, which can damage tissues.
 This response is called a cytokine storm.

-Cytokine storms, or CRS, occur in a number of conditions, including multiple sclerosis, pancreatitis, and COVID-19.
+Cytokine storms, or CRS, occur in a number of conditions,

 Without treatment, CRS can cause multiple organ failure and, sometimes, death.

 The body releases various cytokines during CRS, including interleukin (IL)-2, IL-6, IL-8, IL-10, interferon-gamma, monocyte chemotactic protein-1 (MCP-1), and tumor necrosis factor-alpha.
 However, there are no specific immunotherapies for its treatment.

 “Despite knowing which cytokines are involved, there is still no specific immunotherapy for CRS, and treatment is limited to supportive care,” says study lead author Sujin Kang.

 “To better understand the molecular mechanisms of CRS pathogenesis,” she adds, “we first studied the cytokine profiles of 91 patients diagnosed with CRS associated with bacterial sepsis, acute respiratory distress syndrome, or burns.”

 The researchers found that all three groups of people had similar cytokine profiles.

 Specifically, the researchers measured high levels of IL-6, IL-8, IL-10, and MCP-1, as well as a protein called plasminogen activator inhibitor-1 (PAI-1).
 This protein can cause small blood clots in vessels in the lungs and other organs.